robin-mueller/auto-apms-guide/src/tutorial/implementing-behavior-tree-nodes.md

 We recommend storing your node manifest files under a directory called `config`.
 However, you can put them wherever you want, you just have to adjust the paths you pass to the CMake macros accordingly.
 :::

-As you can see, registering node manifests with your workspace's resource index is supported by both `auto_apms_behavior_tree_declare_nodes` and `auto_apms_behavior_tree_declare_trees`.
-We've already used the former macro when declaring our custom node.
+As you can see, node manifests are relevant for both `auto_apms_behavior_tree_register_nodes` and `auto_apms_behavior_tree_register_trees`.
+We've already used the former macro when registering our custom node.
 The latter is required when registering yet another resource: The actual behavior tree source file.
 But more about that in another tutorial.
 It's pretty obvious that the resource system of ROS 2 is invaluable for AutoAPMS.

 By specifying the optional `NODE_MANIFEST` keyword argument, the following steps are executed under the hood: